onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 .. req::
     :id: R-01123
-    :target: VNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca
+    :updated: dublin

-    The VNF package Manifest file **MUST** contain: VNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, an algorithm to calculate a digest and a digest result calculated on the content of each artifacts, as specified in ETSI GS NFV-SOL004.
-The VNF Package MUST include VNF Identification Data to uniquely identify the resource for a given VNF provider.
-The identification data must include: an identifier for the VNF, the name of the VNF as was given by the VNF provider, VNF description, VNF provider, and version.
+    The VNF or PNF package Manifest file **MUST** contain: VNF or PNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, an algorithm to calculate a digest and a digest result calculated on the content of each artifacts, as specified in ETSI GS NFV-SOL004.

 .. req::
     :id: R-21322